-14. Special Committees
+14. Special Other Board-Established Committees

-- 14.1 The Board may establish special or ad hoc committees to study, investigate or report on specific matters. - 14.2 The Board shall determine a period within which a special committee shall present a report to the Board.
+- 14.1 The Board may establish advisory special or ad hoc committees to study, investigate provide quidance or advice, or report on specific matters. - 14.2 The Board shall determine a period within which a special committee shall present a report to the Board. - 14.2 The Board shall determine which standing committee the advisory committee shall report to. - 14.3 The purpose and terms of reference of an advisory a special committee shall be defined in writing and approved by the Board before members of the committee are named except when the Board asks the committee to recommend its own terms of reference for Board approval.
+The recommendations of an advisory special committee shall be confined to its terms of reference.

-- 14.3 The purpose and terms of reference of a special committee shall be defined in writing and approved by the Board before members of the committee are named except when the Board asks the committee to recommend its own terms of reference for Board approval.
-The recommendations of a special committee shall be confined to its terms of reference. - 14.4 Membership on a special committee shall be limited in number to a minority of Trustees holding office at the time of the committee's appointment, and to members of the Board's staff appointed to the committee by the Chairperson of the Board, in consultation with the Superintendent.
-In addition, the Board may appoint members of the community who, in the Board's judgment, may assist the committee in its work. - 14.5 The first Trustee named to a special committee shall be its Chairperson.
-The Chairperson shall preside at all special committee meetings.
+- 14.4 Membership on an advisory committee shall be limited in number to a minority of Trustees holding office at the time of the committee's appointment, and to members of the Board's staff appointed to the committee by the Chairperson of the Board, in consultation with the Superintendent.
+In addition, the Board may appoint stakeholder representatives, including students or members of the community who, in the Board's judgment, may assist the committee in its work. - 14.5 Generally, the senior staff member whose portfolio is most closely aligned with the primary focus of the advisory committee The first Trustee named to a special committee shall be its Chairperson.
+The Chairperson shall preside at all advisory special committee meetings.
 In the absence of the Chairperson, the second Trustee named shall preside. - 14.6 Dates, times and places for meetings will be determined by members of the committee.
 Notice of meeting and agenda will be given to members at least three days prior to the meeting. - 14.7 A record will be kept of items discussed and recommendations made and will be available to committee members and the Board.